Use OEP to Ensure Medicare Advantage Meets Your Needs

 “Look at the information your insurance company is sending you, and if you have a question, talk to your insurance company and agent,” she said.

 Of course, if you are content and feel that your current plan will meet your needs this year, you don’t need to do anything.
-Or if you decide to keep your Medicare Advantage plan but need additional coverage, Medico’s Hospital Indemnity, Short-Term Recovery Care, First Diagnosis Cancer, and Dental, Vision, and Hearing (DVH) insurance can help round out your coverage needs.
+Or if you decide to keep your Medicare Advantage plan but need additional coverage, Medico’s Hospital Indemnity, First Diagnosis Cancer, and Dental, Vision, and Hearing (DVH) insurance can help round out your coverage needs.